chumaky/datero-docs/docs/installation.md

     - Web application

 ## Single container
-All inclusive image is a good choice for _try it out_ purposes.
-It encapsulates within itself all three components listed above.
+All inclusive image encapsulates within itself all three components listed above.

 Each service writes its logs to the standard output, so standard `docker logs` command will contain a merged view of them.

-Image is available on [Docker Hub](https://hub.docker.com/r/chumaky/datero).
+Image is available on [Docker Hub :octicons-tab-external-16:](https://hub.docker.com/r/chumaky/datero){: target="_blank" rel="noopener noreferrer" }.

 ### Getting the image
 To get the image, run the following command: